Skip to content

 • Third-party vendors who access client tax data in any form, even temporarily

-The IRS does not exempt sole proprietors or small firms from these obligations.
-If you prepare even a single federal return, you are responsible for implementing the safeguards described in Publication 4557.
-However, the most consequential compliance threshold is 11 or more returns per year: once you cross that line, federal law requires you to maintain a Written Information Security Plan (WISP) — a documented security policy reviewed and updated at least annually.
+The most consequential compliance threshold is 11 or more returns per year: once you cross that line, federal law requires you to maintain a Written Information Security Plan (WISP) — a documented security policy reviewed and updated at least annually.
+Our guide on PTIN and WISP requirements for tax preparers explains this threshold in detail.

 Third-party service providers represent a particular exposure point.
 Under the FTC Safeguards Rule — which Publication 4557 incorporates by reference — you must vet and oversee every vendor who touches your clients' data.
 A breach at a cloud storage provider or practice management software vendor can expose your firm to liability if you failed to perform adequate due diligence on that vendor before granting access to client records.
+See our analysis of security risks in tax client portals for a closer look at this exposure.

 The IRS Security Six: Core Requirements of Publication 4557